eCircuit Center

 WHAT IS NODAL ANALYSIS?

-Kirchoff discovered this: the total current entering a node equals the total current leaving a node!
+Kirchoff discovered this: all of the currents entering and leaving a node sum to zero!
 And, these currents can be described by an equation of voltages and conductances.
 If you have more than one node, then you get more than one equation describing the same system (simultaneous equations).
 The trick now is finding the voltage at each node that satisfies all of the equations simultaneously.

 Circuit Example Here’s a simple circuit example.